NaturalIntelligence/wp-thumb-post/readme.txt

 Donate link: http://article-stack.com/
 Tags: thumbnail, recent, random, popular, post, amty, image, customizable, shortcode Requires at least: 2.5
-Tested up to: 3.1
+Tested up to: 3.1.2
-Stable tag: 6.1
+Stable tag: 6.5

 Fully customizable plugin to show recently published posts, random posts and popular posts on your blog with thumbnail.

 == Description ==

 This plugin shows recently published posts on your blog with thumbnail.
 You may customize it in any way.
-It extracts first image of your current post.
+It uses [amtyThumb](http://wordpress.org/extend/plugins/amtythumb/ "amtyThumb") plugin to extract first image of your current post.
 Fully customizable.
 You may control thumbnail size, Title length, appearance, etc.

 Features over other plugins:

-1. Can extract an image which is either on same server or on remote server
+1. amtyThumb plugin is best to extract any type of image from any post.
+So this plugin can succefully list recent/random/popular posts with thumbnail (on choice) with customized view.
-2. Can extract attached images
+2. No need to set separate field for image
 3. If an image is deleted from the post it automatically shows 2nd image as thumbnail
-4. If there is no image in the post it shows default image which can be set.
+4. If there is no image in the post it shows default image which can be set. default image path need to be set in advace.
 5. Appearance is fully customizable through widget panel.